agourlay/cornichon/cornichon-docs/docs/json-matchers.md

 - `*any-negative-integer*` : checks if the field is a negative Integer
 - `*any-uuid*` : checks if the field is a valid UUID
 - `*any-boolean*` : checks if the field is a boolean
-- `*any-alphanum-string*` : checks if the field is an alpha-numeric String
+- `*any-alphanum-string*` : checks if the field is an alphanumeric String
 - `*any-date*` : checks if the field is a 'yyyy-MM-dd' date
 - `*any-date-time*` : checks if the field is a 'yyyy-MM-dd'T'HH:mm:ss.SSS'Z'' datetime
 - `*any-time*` : checks if the field is a 'HH:mm:ss.SSS' time